DSHowarth/Portfolio/README.md

 # Portfolio

 ## Description
-A site with links to projects I have created over the course of a UCB bootcamp.
+A site with links to projects I have created over the course of a UC Berkeley bootcamp.
 As this was initially created during the second week, links will be updated to reflect the portfolio as it grows.
 ![Screenshot of site](image-1.png)

 ## Usage